 - There will generally be a saving in accountancy fees.

 - In the event that the business buys some property (for example a business premises), there won’t be a double charge to capital gains tax which does arise when property is registered in the name of a limited company.

 - Suppliers may be more willing to do business with the company because they know that the owner will be personally responsible for their bills.
-(They can get round this, with a limited company, by seeking a personal guarantee).
+They can get around this, however, with a limited company by seeking a personal guarantee.